What Is Overmolding. Insert Molding, Two Shot Molding And Co Injection Molding

 Why Overmolding?

-When we talk about Overmolding, the only thing that came to our mind is that it offers more aesthetic advantages.
-But that’s not the only advantage that Overmolding offers.
-For example, A toothbrush that needs a soft material to grip on top of the hard brush material can be molded using the Overmolding process.
-The different color soft material enhances the look and enhances the way people handle the brush.
+For example, A toothbrush that needs a soft material to grip on top of the hard brush material can be molded using the overmolding process.
+The different colors of soft material enhance the look and enhance the way people handle the brush.

 Sometimes Overmolding is a good option to add a different material on top of any brittle parts so that it can absorb impact.
 This increases the product’s durability and performance.
 Having said that here is a summary of what Overmolding can do.